onurersel/UIView-Move/README.md

 It's too tidious to reassign unchanged frame values everytime you want to move your UIView, even though you only change a single parameter.
 UIView-Move supplies helper getter/setter methods for these situations.

+### Installation

+Copy UIView-Move.h and UIView-Move.m files to your project.
+Or use Cocoapods

+	pod 'UIView-Move'

 ### Usage